Long Valley Caldera: Hydrothermal system

-In hydrothermal systems the circulation of groundwater is driven by a combination of topography and heat sources.
-In Long Valley Caldera, the system is recharged primarily from snow-melt in the highlands around the western and southern rims of the caldera.
-The water from snow-melt and rainfall infiltrates to depths of a few kilometers (miles) where it is heated to at least 220 C by hot rock near geologically young intrusions.
+In hydrothermal systems, the circulation of groundwater is driven by a combination of topography and heat sources.
+In Long Valley Caldera, the system is recharged primarily from snowmelt in the highlands around the western and southern rims of the caldera.
+The water from snowmelt and rainfall infiltrates to depths of a few kilometers, where it is heated to at least 220 C by hot rock near geologically young intrusions.
 Upflow occurs in the west moat where the heated water with lower density rises along steeply inclined fractures to depths of 1–2 km.
 This hydrothermal fluid flows laterally, down the hydraulic gradient, from the west to the southeast around the resurgent dome and then eastward to discharge points along Hot Creek and around Crowley Lake.
 Reservoir temperatures in the volcanic fill decline from 220 C near the Inyo Craters to 50 C near Crowley Lake due to a combination of heat loss and mixing with cold water.

 Hot Creek has been a popular swimming hole for decades.
-Over a dozen people have died in Hot Creek since the late 1960s, but most of these deaths happened to people who ignored the numerous warning signs and attempted to use the hydrothermal pools as hot tubs (like the stream portion of the creek, these pools alternate in temperature but the eruptions in the pools are of super-heated water in already very hot water).
+Over a dozen people have died in Hot Creek since the late 1960s, but most of these deaths happened to people who ignored the numerous warning signs and attempted to use the hydrothermal pools as hot tubs (like the stream portion of the creek, these pools alternate in temperature, but the eruptions in the pools are of super-heated water in already very hot water).
 Recent geothermal instability has led to its temporary closure for swimming.
 Officials are unsure of when (if ever) Hot Creek will officially reopen for swimming.

 Hydrothermal activity has altered many rocks in the caldera, transforming them into travertine and clay.
-At the Huntley clay mine white chalky clay called kaolinite is mined; the kaolinite is exposed on the resurgent dome and appears as a brilliant white band.
+At the Huntley clay mine, white chalky clay called kaolinite is mined; the kaolinite is exposed on the resurgent dome and appears as a brilliant white band.

 Tourism and hiking

 The largest tourist attraction in the caldera is the Mammoth Mountain Ski Area: the area offers skiing and snowboarding in the winter, and mountain biking in the summer.
 The Hot Creek tourist attraction was closed to swimming in 2006 due to increased geothermal activity.

 Hiking and off-road vehicle driving is available throughout the caldera, and in the glacial valleys of the Sherwin Range, immediately to the south of the caldera.
 Hikers can hike to several lakes in these glacial valleys, including Valentine Lake, Convict Lake, Lake Dorothy, and Laurel Lakes.
 Crowley Lake, at the south end of the caldera, is noted for its fishing.

-The nearest hotel accommodations to the caldera are in Mammoth Lakes, California.
+The nearest hotel accommodations to the caldera are in Mammoth Lakes.
 There are also campgrounds scattered throughout the caldera, and in the mountains near the edge of the caldera.